lumeland/lume.land/docs/core/render-order.md

 In this script, we are using the [search](../../plugins/search.md) helper to search all pages with the variable `type=api` and paginate them with the [paginate](../../plugins/paginate.md) helper.
-But we have a problem: due all pages are executed at the same time, it's possible that the `type=api` pages didn't exist before paginate them, so the pagination won't work.
-What we really need is create all dynamic pages **before** paginate them.
+But we have a problem: because all pages are executed at the same time, it's possible that the `type=api` pages didn't exist when we went to paginate them, so the pagination won't work.
+What we really need is create all dynamic pages **before** paginating them.

-To control this, lume has the `renderOrder` variable, to configure the order in which every page will be rendered.
-By default this value is `0`, so if you change it to a negative value (like `-1`, `-2` etc) the page will be rendered **before** the others, and changing to a positive value (`1`, `2`, etc) the page will be rendered **after**.
+To control this, lume has the `renderOrder` variable, to configure the order in which every page is rendered.
+By default this value is `0`, so if you change it to a negative value (like `-1`, `-2` etc) the page will be rendered **before** the others, and changing it to a positive value (`1`, `2`, etc) will cause the page to be rendered **after**.
 So, to fix our example, the solution could be to change the `renderOrder` of the pagination script to a value greater than 0, for example, `1`: